jonathansick/sitelle_notes/README.md

 One trick: if looking for only one line, how do we know if the redshift is correct (got the right line). **Don't forget that SITELLE has a multiplexing advantage.** We need to learn to look at many lines at once.
 Its a balance of getting many lines vs. noise.

+****

+## General Discussion

+*How will the outcome of the commissioning be made public?* Emails will be sent to agencies.
+Commissioning will take ten nights.
+Want to minimize commissioning, then we can separately play with science verification.
+The comet is high on the list of SV targets (not guaranteed though).
+Nonetheless, send suggestions to Laurent.
+But mostly keep project ideas for Science Verification.
+You'll want to wait for ETC to be set before SV projects are defined.
+Commissioning will lead to final tuning of the exposure time calculator/simulator.
+Simulator will be available this summer.

+Eric notes it would be great to observe (and make public) a standard star data cube in commissioning so we can start to get hands-on experience with data cubes; get ORBS going; start writing our own tools.

+### Daniel Devost:

+- October 1: SITELLE deliver.
+- September 1: SITELLE TAC formed
+- Jan 1st: commissioning finished.
+ETC updated
+- Jan 15: Call for SV proposals.
+Deadline February 15 for PH1.
+- SITELLE TAC meets February 18 (online).
+- SV observations will effectively start late February.
+Time will be set aside in 2014A semester for SV observations.
+March-April crucial for Virgo.
+- Science verification will be available at large.
+Want bright/faint objects, small, large, etc..
+Want to test all regimes.
+SV will ideally yield papers, like a PI program.
+- Will SV programs be completed?
+Maybe not, since limits may be hit. **SV will be shared risk.**

+### Drissen: Filter selection timeline?

+- Funding for 5-6 filters.
+- August 22 deadline to start making them.
+- This summer: form a group to submit a common list of filters.
+- Filter fab: 4-6 weeks (optimistic?)
+- Andover shuts down for summer.
+We need to submit an order within weeks!
+- Simard: Can groups bring their own filters?
+Yes, if TAC permits.
+- A wiki page would be useful for sharing results and quickly sharing information about what works.
+Morrison: SITELLE will show up on CFHT site within engineering phase.
+Will want a repository of software tools developed by users.
+Tutorials for analyzing data cubes

+### Large Programs (100 hr)

+- CFHT deadline for LP is February
+- This coincides with SV (CFHT SAC didn't want to move CFHT LP deadline just for SITELLE.
+Possibly carve out a SITELLE LP allotment; needs negotiation at agency level)
+- Doug Simons: Don't want to penalize SITELLE LPs.
+There will be a debate with SAC.
+Consensus is that there needs to be a separate call for SITELLE LPs.
+We don't want to release new instruments too fast because of political pressure.
+(Very dangerous to submit LPs without having solid conclusions from SV).
+Large programs will get 30-35% of CFHT time (depending on agency).
+Daniel says this will ultimately rise to 50-60%.
+- 2014B PI proposals would be due end of March 2014.
+Again.
+This is a rush..
+- Daniel: typical programs from second LP call were 100 hours.

+### Filter Selection?

+One idea based on some specific applications:

+- BPT diagrams up to Virgo

+  - Red (650 - 680 nm).
+Won't include [OI].
+Has [NII] lines.
+Are these too narrow?
+  - Blue (480 - 510 nm)
+  - Ouellette: want better resolution, don't want SII.
+  - Bureau: important Mg absorption line is outside blue filter.
+Want to go beyond 510 nm (like SAURON filters).

+- Halpha/[NII] kinematics WR nebulae, galaxies, ISM

+  - 650 - 665 nm

+- Planetary nebulae in Virgo

+  - 4 nm around [OIII]

+- Comets (long list).
+This filter will push in blue, include OII.

+Need to send list of filters of Laurent.
+Most popular filters will win.

+Eric: can we make a starter filter set for SV, then add more later?
+"Probably in this room there are twenty different filters in mind."

+Bureau: Simulator will be crucial for defining filters.

+Concern that these filters are too narrow to take advantage of multiplexing qualities of SITELLE.
+Maybe should start with a wider filter set, let the community build very narrow filters as niche needs arise.
+30 nm wide filters are too narrow to start with (?).

+Adding more filters complicates OGs.
+Can't change filters during a QRUN because you may not get calibration time for it!

+We need to form groups to work with simulator and define a list of filters the balance filter width and usability.

+**Minimal filter list with alternative philosophy that covers entire spectral domain:**

+- 356 - 450 (max R=10000)
+- 470 - 540 (Fe) (max R=9000)
+- 570 - 640 (max R=8000)
+- 650 - 660 ([SII] ?) (max R=7600)
+- 660 - 955 [SII], [SIII], OH

+This would be a general filter set (and made to overlap).
+Note: these max R numbers may be off.

+### Other issues

+Can we run single-sided observing to minimize the number of images needed?
+May be possible.

+How to run projects?

+- Follow STScI concept: define four large programs to feed a lot of science.
+- Barmby: necessary to build teams around approaches towards science objectives; let the TAC decide which approach should be implemented.
+- Simard: we should allocated time based on what projects best use the unique qualities of SITELLE.

+Politics: we need to convince the SAC that SITELLE is not a niche instrument.